-Best Cities to Live in Belgium as an Expat
+Best cities to live in Belgium as an expat

 Angelina

-Updated on Jul 07 • 7 minute read
+7 minute read

 Where to live in Belgium?
 There isn’t one single answer to this question.
 Moving to Belgium takes a good amount of research to find the right fit for your needs and preferences.
 To save you some time, we’ve compiled a list of the 4 best cities in Belgium to live in based on their: